Whooping Cough (Pertussis)

 Whooping cough can be prevented with the pertussis vaccine, which is part of the DTaP (diphtheria, tetanus, acellular pertussis) immunization.

 Getting the vaccine is especially important for people who have close contact with infants.
 That's because babies can have severe and even life-threatening problems from whooping cough.
-An adult's immunity to whooping cough lessens over time, so when they get vaccinated, they're also protecting their infants and children from the infection.
+An adult's immunity to whooping cough lessens over time, so when they get vaccinated, they're also protecting their babies and older children from the infection.

 People who live with or have close contact with someone who has pertussis should get antibiotics to prevent the spread of the disease, even if they've already been vaccinated against it.
-Young kids who have not had all 5 doses of the vaccine may need a booster dose if they're exposed to someone with whooping cough.

 When Should I Call the Doctor?